-If you are ever in the neighborhood, can make the not-that-early meeting time, and have an interest in reading, thinking and talking about the Bible with other people, we cordially invite you to join us – we’d love to include you!
+When we get to resume in-person gatherings, if you are ever in the neighborhood, can make the not-that-early meeting time, and have an interest in reading, thinking and talking about the Bible with other people, we cordially invite you to join us – we’d love to include you!

 What’s our approach to Scripture?

 We clearly take it seriously, because we keep reading it, we read it together, we believe God speaks to people through Scripture, we think the Word of God we hear through Scripture has a claim on our lives, we keep trying to hear that more clearly and “follow … more nearly” …